-The 50TCQ units may be equipped with field-installed accessory electric heaters.
-The heaters are modular in design, with heater frames holding open coil resistance wires strung through ceramic insulators, limit switches and one or two control contactors.
+50TCQ units may be equipped with field-installed accessory electric heaters.
+The heaters are modular in design, with heater frames holding open coil resistance wires strung through ceramic insulators, line-break limit switches and a control contactor.
 One or two heater modules may be used in a unit.

 Heater modules are installed in the compartment below the indoor (supply) fan outlet.
 Access is through the indoor access panel.
 Heater modules slide into the compartment on tracks along the bottom of the heater opening.
-See Fig. 42 - 44.
+See Fig. 41.